Dissolution of the Soviet Union: Moscow: limited democratization

 In the first session of the new Congress of People's Deputies (from 25 May to 9 June), hardliners retained control but reformers used the legislature as a platform for debate and criticism, which was broadcast live and uncensored.
 This transfixed the population since nothing like such a freewheeling debate had ever been witnessed in the Soviet Union.
-On 29 May, Yeltsin managed to secure a seat on the Supreme Soviet, and in the summer he formed the first opposition, the Inter-Regional Deputies Group, composed of Russian nationalists and liberals.
+On 29 May, Yeltsin managed to secure a seat on the Supreme Soviet, and in the summer he formed the first opposition, the Inter-regional Deputies Group, composed of Russian nationalists and liberals.
 Composing the final legislative group in the Soviet Union, those elected in 1989 played a vital part in reforms and the eventual breakup of the Soviet Union during the next two years.

-On 30 May 1989, Gorbachev proposed that local elections across the Union, scheduled for November 1989, be postponed until early 1990 because there were still no laws governing the conduct of such elections.
+On 30 May 1989, Gorbachev proposed that local elections across the country, scheduled for November 1989, be postponed until early 1990 because there were still no laws governing the conduct of such elections.
 This was seen by some as a concession to local Party officials, who feared they would be swept from power in a wave of anti-establishment sentiment.

 On 25 October 1989, the Supreme Soviet voted to eliminate special seats for the Communist Party and other official organizations in union-level and republic-level elections, responding to sharp popular criticism that such reserved slots were undemocratic.
 After vigorous debate, the 542-member Supreme Soviet passed the measure 254–85 (with 36 abstentions).
 The decision required a constitutional amendment, ratified by the full congress, which met 12–25 December.
 It also passed measures that would allow direct elections for presidents of each of the 15 constituent republics.
 Gorbachev strongly opposed such a move during debate but was defeated.

 The vote expanded the power of republics in local elections, enabling them to decide for themselves how to organize voting.
 Latvia, Lithuania, and Estonia had already proposed laws for direct presidential elections.
 Local elections in all the republics had already been scheduled to take place between December and March 1990.